sdcastillo/sdcastillo.github.io/_posts/2018-01-25-Boston-Moving-Day.md

 ---
 title: "Boston Moving Day"
 layout: post
-excerpt: "Anyone who has been in Boston on September 1st knows the local phenomenon of movind day"
+excerpt: "Anyone who has been in Boston on September 1st knows the local phenomenon of moving day"
 categories:
   - Data Visualization
   - Tableau